BecksHookham/Tech_Interviews.md/workshop_questions.md

 ### Behavioural Questions

 1. **Motivation**: Talk me through your journey from your previous career to software development.
-2. **Motivation**: Can you tell me about a personal project or open-source contribution you’ve worked on that you're particularly proud of?
-What motivated you to work on it?
+2. **Motivation**: Can you tell me about something you've learned recently?
 3. **Willingness to learn**: Describe a situation where you had to acquire a new skill outside of your comfort zone.
 How did you handle it, and what was the result?